How to Cook Steak From Rare to Well-Done Effortlessly

 Combining the Three Factors

 These three factors might not seem like a silver bullet for determining how long to cook a steak, because there is an element of finesse.
 Experience plays a factor for sure in knowing what signs to look for, approximate time frame for a steak, and the familiarity of what the steak feels like as it goes through all its phases.
-Becoming a master is not a secret fix that a simple google fix can uncover.
 Grilling is a skill that is developed over time.
-The difference that the Culinary Cook teaches is not to waste your time on erroneous methods such as timing minutes or measuring inches.

-Think about it.
-If you’ve had the steak on for a good 8-10 minutes, the steak feels firm and there isn’t much moisture coming off it anymore, what temperature do you think the steak is at?
-Yes!
-Medium well to well done!
+Use all your senses to come to rational conclusions without having to cut into the steak.
+If you’ve had the steak on for a good 8-10 minutes, the steak feels firm and there isn’t much moisture coming off it anymore, it would be safe to say the steak is medium-well to well done.

 What about a nice squishy steak with a fair amount of juice coming from each squeeze after about 5 minutes or so?
-Definitely a medium rare!
+Likely medium-rare.